aztemi/wc-solana-pay/README.txt

 = Which Solana tokens can be accepted as payment? =

-We currently support payments in SOL, USDC and USDT.
+We currently support payments in SOL, USDT, USDC, EURC and EUROe.
 Support for more tokens are planned to be added in future releases.

 = How much does it cost to use? =